 Giving your flow a name is the first step.
 Be sure to use a name that will explain the flow's purpose for easy reference.
 The name of your flow should be easily understood by you and your team -- when you start to segment further in Klaviyo, the number of flows can add up quickly.
 It's also important to remember each flow's purpose to avoid sending the same email from two separate flows.
 For example, a flow being sent to people who subscribe to a list could be called a "Welcome Series" flow, or a flow to customers who haven't ordered recently could be called a "Win-Back" flow.

-The second step is selecting a trigger for your flow -- you will three core options here: Subscribes to a List, Joins a Segment, and Takes an Action.
+The second step is selecting what will trigger your new flow -- you will be able to choose one of four options: List, Segment, Metric, or Date Property

 Learn more about how flow triggers and filters work.